CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Under-deeps

  - Marshalling points with companies at or moving from an Under-deeps site do not count for the purposes of calling the Free Council.
 They do count at the Council.
 This includes minion and Fallen-wizard companies.
  - When a company's site of origin is an Under-deeps site and the company reveals a new site at the start of its movement/hazard phase, the company is declaring it will make a roll to determine if the movement was successful.
-No cards can be played between the site being revealed and the roll except for Reach of Ulmo.
+No cards can be played between the site being revealed and the roll except for _Reach of Ulmo_.
 Neither player draws cards for this movement if the roll is not successful.
  - At an Under-deeps site, after a successful rescue attempt, a character can tap for a minor item only.
- - Automatic-attacks that allow the revealing of creature cards are not stopped by Stealth or Secret Entrance.
+ - Automatic-attacks that allow the revealing of creature cards are not stopped by _Stealth_ or _Secret Entrance_.
  - Creatures revealed as automatic-attacks do not count as creatures.
- - @ With the addition of the sites in Balrog, Windthrone is now always a surface site of an underdeeps.
+ - @ With the addition of the sites in _Middle-earth: The Balrog_, Windthrone is now always a surface site of an underdeeps.

 ### -= WWW =-